5 Smart Ways to Keep Vet Bills Affordable

 3. Shop Around, but Compare Apples to Apples

 Don’t just pick the veterinarian that happens to be closest to your house.
 Call a few clinics and ask for quotes on routine veterinary care, such as physical exams, vaccinations, and the average dental cost.
-But, also make sure you know what the quoted cost is covering.
+But, also make sure you know what the quoted price is covering.

-Make sure you know what you’re paying for, and if you think you found a great deal, be sure that low price still includes any items you consider important for your pet’s recovery and comfort.
+Make sure you know what you’re paying for, and if you think you found a great deal, be sure that low price still includes any items you consider essential for your pet’s recovery and comfort.

 Related: Reduce the Cost of Pet Healthcare